DiceDB/dice/docs/src/content/docs/commands/AUTH.md

 2. `(error) NOAUTH Authentication required`: This error occurs when a client attempts to execute a command without authenticating first.
 The client must use the `AUTH` command to authenticate before executing any other commands.

 3. `(error) ERR AUTH <password> called without any password configured for the default user.
-Are you sure your configuration is correct?`: This error will be raised if the DiceDB server is not configured to use a password (i.e., the `requirepass` directive in the DiceDB.conf file is empty or commented out), and a client attempts to authenticate using the `AUTH` command.
+Are you sure your configuration is correct?`: This error will be raised if the DiceDB server is not configured to use a password (i.e., the `requirepass` directive in the `dicedb.yaml` file is empty or commented out), and a client attempts to authenticate using the `AUTH` command.

 ## Example Usage